Snakes can be great pets too!

 As you set up the terrarium, there are certain things you need to be cautious about: heat, hot rocks, soiled water, the wrong bedding and plants, and live prey.

-It is also in your pet’s best interest to avoid hot rocks – rocks that remain heated.
+It is also in your pet’s best interest to avoid hot rocks.
+These are fake rocks that are heated.
 They can sometimes overheat your pet and cause harm to the skin or internal organs.
-Though not as common anymore, hot rocks are still available, but they aren’t a good idea for regulating basking time temperatures.
+Though not as common anymore, hot rocks are still available, but they aren’t a good idea for basking time.

 Water dishes are essential to maintaining your snake’s health, but reptiles do tend to defecate in their water.
 The water should be changed every day, if not twice a day, to optimize freshness and avoid soiled water that can grow bacteria.

-Ensure that your terrarium has one of the types of bedding listed here (coconut, aspen, cypress) and avoid plants they can be poisonous to your pet.
+Ensure that your terrarium has one of the types of bedding listed above (coconut, aspen, cypress) and avoid plants that might be poisonous to your pet.

-When you have a pet snake, they prefer to eat live prey; however, live prey can also attack the snake and injure it.
-If you are feeding with live prey, monitor to ensure the snake is successful in taking down the prey and eating it.
+Snakes prefer to eat live prey; however, live prey can also attack the snake and injure it.
+If you are feeding it live prey, monitor to ensure the snake is successful in taking down the prey and eating it.

 Since it will take time for your pet to adjust to its new environment, keep the terrarium in a low-traffic area.
-People constantly walking past the terrarium would be stressful for the snake.
+People constantly walking past the terrarium is stressful for the snake.

 Even though it may be tempting to put the terrarium together as quickly as possible, you must take care that the habitat is properly constructed to ensure your pet’s safety.

 First, begin by unboxing and cleaning the terrarium.
 You may think cleaning isn’t necessary, but boxes contain dust particles that could harm your snake’s skin.
 Wash out the terrarium and dry with a clean cloth.
 Allow it to dry completely before the next step.